(produced for Harvard University)

 No. Undocumented students and students with deferred action protection rely on the same grants and loans from Harvard as international students.
 Because your financial aid does not come from the federal government, your financial aid is not dependent on DACA.

 For more information, contact the Harvard College Financial Aid Office, if you are an undergraduate student.
 If you are a graduate student, contact the financial aid office at your graduate school.

 What does being a sanctuary campus mean?
 How am I protected if Harvard is not one?

 The “sanctuary campus” label is based on the “sanctuary city” concept.
 The general idea is that the institution, be it a university or city, has a policy of not voluntarily turning over undocumented immigrants to federal immigration officials and will not voluntarily assist with immigration enforcement efforts.
 Cambridge has designated itself a sanctuary city.
 While Harvard has declined to declare itself a sanctuary campus, it has longstanding policies that provide similar protections.
-The University does not voluntarily share information on the immigration status of undocumented community members, and federal officials attempting to enforce immigration laws on campus are required to obtain a judicial warrant or other valid legal process requiring the University to provide access or assistance to federal agents.
+The University does not voluntarily share information about the immigration status of undocumented community members, and federal officials attempting to enforce immigration laws on campus are required to obtain a judicial warrant or other valid legal process requiring the University to provide access or assistance to federal agents.

-If you are a Harvard student with concerns about your immigration status, please contact the Harvard Immigration and Refugee Clinical Program’s (HIRC) Staff Attorney, Jason Corral.
-To make an appointment, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at email@example.com, as soon as possible, in order to set up a free in-person consultation.
+If you are a member of the Harvard University community, please contact the Harvard Immigration and Refugee Clinical Program for a free legal consultation as soon as possible.
+To make an appointment, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at email@example.com.

 The University is continuing to develop new resources and policies in response to unfolding circumstances and the concerns of the community.